-John Paul Cavalluzzo Assistant Principal, Middle School About Mr. Cavalluzzo will begin his first year at Vancouver College in September.
-He has spent the past three years working at Collingwood School in West Vancouver as the Director of Intermediate-Middle School Programs.
+John Paul Cavalluzzo Assistant Principal, Middle School About Mr. Cavalluzzo will begin his third year at Vancouver College in September.
+Previous to his start at VC he spent three years working at Collingwood School in West Vancouver as the Director of Intermediate-Middle School Programs.
 Mr. Cavalluzzo is no stranger to all-boys school communities, previously holding a variety of leadership positions at Upper Canada College (UCC), an all-boys, independent school in Toronto, Ontario.
 He is a proud Catholic, who considers his faith foundational in his life.
-Mr. Cavalluzzo is also the father of a young son, Hugo, and husband to his wife, Sofie.
+Mr. Cavalluzzo is also the father of a young son, Hugo, and husband to his wife, Sofie who is expecting a baby girl this July.
 Helpful Hint "Character is destiny."
 Contact jcavalluzzo@mail.vc.bc.ca